qua-platform/qua-libs/Quantum-Control-Applications-QuAM/Superconducting/README.md

 quam = build_quam(machine, quam_state_path=path, octaves_settings=octave_settings)
 ```

-Note that the set of default pulses can be edited in [pulses.py](./quam_libs/quam_builder/pulses.py).
+Note that the set of default pulses, e.g. CosineDrag and Square, can be edited in [pulses.py](./quam_libs/quam_builder/pulses.py).

 For simplicity, or quick debugging/testing, the QuAM can also be generated "on-the-fly":
 ```python